 - The company behind WordPress

-Advertisers love reach, moreover they love metrics that show them exactly what number of people considered their message.
-Facebook may want to without difficulty contact some massive call emblem pages, and ask in the event that they’d be inclined to pay a positive amount of money if Facebook guaranteed each fan, who signed in to Facebook, noticed any and all content material they posted.
-It could not be an annoyance to customers due to the fact they have got already favored the page, consequently they want the content material.
-And manufacturers already expect a hundred% in their lovers will see one hundred% in their posts while figuring out how regularly to submit.
+Advertisers love to reach.
+Moreover, they love metrics that show them exactly what number of people considered their message.
+Facebook may want to, without difficulty, contact some massive call emblem pages and ask if they’d be inclined to pay a positive amount of money if Facebook guaranteed each fan, who signed in to Facebook, noticed any content material they posted.
+It could not be an annoyance to customers because they have got already favored the page.
+Consequently, they want the content material.
+And manufacturers already expect a hundred% of their lovers will see one hundred% in their posts while figuring out how regularly to submit.

-Only human beings who’ve preferred the page, and therefore basically signed up for the content material, will get hold of the content, so it would be a herbal integration into the platform.
-Brands would love it because it would guarantee huge attain for his or her content material that becomes previously seen by way of simplest a fraction in their overall Facebook fan base.
+Only human beings who’ve preferred the page and basically signed up for the content material will get hold of the content to be a herbal integration into the platform.
+Brands would love it because it would guarantee huge attain for their content material that becomes previously seen by way of simplest a fraction in their overall Facebook fan base.
 And Facebook should effortlessly scale it to all of their platforms and make a package.

+Opportunities for product placement in a fact simulator recreation like “The Sims” are limitless.
 Earlier this yr, EA announced a contract with several advertising and marketing partners to consist of emblem call products in “The Sims.”
 Now you can shower in a special Dove shower or purchase a Toyota Prius.
 But there’s no purpose you can not eat Kellogg’s Special K cereal to assist your Sims shed pounds, or Mini-Wheats to help him have a look at for an exam.
-Opportunities for product placement in a fact simulator recreation like “The Sims” are limitless.
-Furthermore, it adds to the sensible nature of the game.
+Furthermore, it adds to the sensitive nature of the game.